Different Ways to Complement Speech Delay Therapy

 - Allowing them to answer questions instead of answering for them

-- Allowing a child to play and interact with other children with a good command of speech and language
+- Allowing a child to play and interact with other children who have a good command of speech and language

 Improving hearing loss

-Hearing loss leads to speech delays as the child does not recognise different types of sounds.
+Hearing loss leads to speech delays as the child won’t be able to recognise different types of sounds.

 Hearing aids are commonly used to help children recognise speech and sounds.
 Ear care specialists may also propose cochlear implants for children with inherited hearing disorders.
 The mode of action of the device is to stimulate the cochlear nerve and improve moderate to severe hearing loss.